deeplearning540/deeplearning540.github.io/source/lesson05/content.rst

   X = df_iris[['sepal_length','sepal_width','petal_length','petal_width']].values
   y = df_iris['species'].values

-  * compare the loss plot and the accuracy with the penguins dataset: what do you see?
-Is the MLP overkill here too?

 * (optional) We built an extremely simple feed-forward network model.
 To experiment more, load the [MNIST database of handwritten digits](http://keras.io/datasets/) and see if you can beat a standard scikit-learn classifier.
 Unlike the Iris dataset, this is a situation where the power and relative complexity of neural networks is justified.
 Try it yourself first, but if you get stuck, take a look at [this notebook](https://github.com/wxs/keras-mnist-tutorial/blob/master/MNIST%20in%20Keras.ipynb).